AreefHussain/Simple-Task-System/README.md

 The project is an MVC 5.0 project.
 Default routing changed from "Home View" to Task List View.

-SQLite as database (database file in App_data folder) with PETAPOCO ORM.
+SQLite as database (database file in App_data folder and also CHANGE CONNECTION STRING IN WEB.CONFIG) with PETAPOCO ORM.

 There is only one controller for managing task named as UserTasksController and two views.